kamranayub/remark-typedoc-symbol-links/README.md

 ### Handling missing links

-When no matching symbol is detected, the anchor link is rendered with a `data-missing` attribute and the title changes to indicate the symbol is missing.
-This will allow you to add custom CSS styles like a red underline.
+When no matching symbol is detected, the anchor link is rendered with a missing class name (default: `tsdoc-link--missing`) and the title changes to indicate the symbol is missing.
+A warning is also output to the console in development mode (`NODE_ENV === 'development'`).
+This should provide enough feedback to make it easier to ensure your documentation doesn't drift out of date.

 ## API